gdsbook/book/notebooks/05_choropleth.md

 bp
 ```

-Any values falling into either of the extreme classes are defined as outlers.
+Any values falling into either of the extreme classes are defined as outliers.
 Note that because the income values are non-negative by definition, the lower
 outlier class has an inadmissible upper bound meaning that lower outliers would
 not be possible for this sample.